 - Launched a successful new foreign language program to help students learn French and Spanish.

 - Boosted parent involvement in the school community by personally contacting each family.
 Provided parents with resources and assistance if their child was struggling.
-Maintained the school website to keep parents informed of upcoming school activities and events.
+Maintained the school website to inform parents of upcoming school activities and events.

 - Served as a school leader for the district in a pilot program focused on going completely paperless.
-Collaborated with teachers to design technology-based lesson plans, allocate useful resources, and perform electronic assessments.
+Collaborated with teachers to design technology-based lesson plans, allocate valuable resources, and perform electronic assessments.

 - Collaborated with key stakeholders from ABC School District and DEF District to plan and develop annual professional development sessions for K– grade six teachers.